-CLEAR TAB COMMAND

-Specific set tabs can be cleared by typing the tab setting in the brackets after Clear tab at.
+CLEAR TAB COMMAND Specific set tabs can be cleared by typing the tab setting in the brackets after Clear tab at.
 This is useful if the same tab setting is to be cleared for more than one paragraph.

 - Select the text which has the set tab that is to be cleared.
 PRESS COM-E if the tab is to be cleared for the entire document. - 2.
 Type the tab setting in the brackets after Clear tab at. - 3.
-MARK Apply, or PRESS DO to apply and dismiss the menu.

-SET TAB COMMAND

-New tabs can be globally set, rather than individually set for each paragraph:
+MARK Apply, or PRESS DO to apply and dismiss the menu. - SET TAB COMMAND New tabs can be globally set, rather than individually set for each paragraph:

-- 1. Select the paragraphs which requires a new tab setting.
-PRESS COM-E if the tab is to be set for the entire document. - 2.
-Type the tab setting desired in the brackets after Set tab at $\grave{\mathsf{U}}\acute{\mathsf{U}}$ units. - 3.
-MARK Apply, or PRESS DO to apply and dismiss the menu.

-The clear, move, and set tabs options only apply to manually set tabs.
-They do not affect default tabs.
-Consequently, default tabs may interpose themselves between the last set tab and the right margin.
-A way to avoid default tab intrusion while formatting a table is to end a line with a SHIFT-RETURN, not with the tab key.

-See the following components for further information on related topics;
+1. Select the paragraphs which requires a new tab setting.
+PRESS COM-E if the tab is to be set for the entire document.
+2. Type the tab setting desired in the brackets after Set tab at $\dot{U}\dot{U}$ units.
+3. MARK Apply , or PRESS DO to apply and dismiss the menu.
+Mastery Hints The clear, m manually se Consequen themselves margin.
+A w formatting a RETURN, not hove, and set tabs options only apply to et tabs.
+They do not affect default tabs. tly, default tabs may interpose between the last set tab and the right yay to avoid default tab intrusion while a table is to end a line with a SHIFT- t with the tab key.
+RELATED TOPICS See the follo information owing components for further on related topics;

-SETTING TABS
+SETTING TABS TYPING TABS